lavaeater/turbo-rocket-ultra/README.md

 * Tower sprites <- done
 * Build actions <- done, kinda

+### How 'bout some polish, eh?
+I am against polish.
+Not *the* polish, they are some fine folks (having worked with a few), but the kind of polish that makes things shiny and new.
+Or rather, I know that polish takes a **ton** of time, the kind of time I don't have.
+But for this feature to *work*, it could use some pol

 ### Different types of towers, eh?

 So, to build towers, it would be cool to actually have different types of towers.
-I have made a very poor graphic of
+I have made a very poor graphic of three different towers that could be used.

 ### Bring up Small interface to build towers
 That shit will take all day, ALL DAY!